sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/30-equipmentList.md

     <img style='width:35em' src="photos/soldering_fan.jpg"/>
 </figure>

-**Description:** The soldering fan sucks up the smoke made when the sodlering melts so that you do not inhale it.
+**Description:** The soldering fan sucks up the smoke made when the solder melts so that you do not inhale it.

 ## Halping Hands
 <figure>